KohlbacherLab/CLAUDIO/module02/README.md

 ### Input
 This tool requires a CSV-file containing multiple observed cross-linking interactions.
-Two columns have to contain UniProt IDs for each interacting residue, two columns the observed peptides for each interacting residue, two columns the crosslinked lysin's position within the full sequence (alternative: fill these with Nans, but add two columns with the lysin's positions in the respective peptides), two columns with the UniProt sequences, and one column with the initial cross-link type estimation.\
+Two columns have to contain UniProt IDs for each interacting residue, two columns the observed peptides for each interacting residue, two columns the crosslinked residue's position within the full sequence (alternative: fill these with Nans, but add two columns with the residue's positions in the respective peptides), two columns with the UniProt sequences, and one column with the initial cross-link type estimation.\
 It is recommended to start the analysis of your dataset with [module01](https://github.com/KohlbacherLab/CLAUDIO/tree/main/module01), which will generate said CSV-file with the extension '.sqcs'.
 If you wish to skip this step though, or if you customized the output file used as input here, check this list to ensure that you can run this module:
 * file has to have the extension '.sqcs'
 * file is formatted like a normal CSV-file
-* file has columns "unip_id_a", "unip_id_b", "pep_a", "pep_b", "seq_a", "seq_b", "pos_a", "pos_b", "k_pos_a", "k_pos_b",
+* file has columns "unip_id_a", "unip_id_b", "pep_a", "pep_b", "seq_a", "seq_b", "pos_a", "pos_b", "res_pos_a", "res_pos_b",
 and "XL_type", each filled with information (in that order) of UniProt IDs [strings], peptides [strings], UniProt sequences [strings], crosslinked residue positions in full UniProt sequences [integers], (alternative to normal positions) positions of the crosslinked residue in the peptides [integers], and initial estimation of cross-link type